brucxxxyz/brucxxxyz.github.io/README.md

 ## 👤 About the Creator

 BY is a campaign analyst and creative technologist who blends data automation with cultural storytelling.
-This project reflects his passion for turning daily routines—like breakfast, fitness, and play—into modular, shareable experiences.
+This project reflects his passion for turning daily routines-like breakfast, fitness, and play-into modular, shareable experiences.

 ---